andrew-dsi/andrew-dsi.github.io/_posts/2025-11-18-gen-ai-rag-qa-bot.md

 ### Context <a name="overview-context"></a>

-ABC Grocery operates a busy customer help-desk, answering queries around store hours, product availability, delivery services, loyalty cards, payments, and general store operations.
+Our client, a grocery retailers, operates a busy customer help-desk, answering queries around store hours, product availability, delivery services, loyalty cards, payments, and general store operations.

-The client wants an **AI assistant** that can answer these questions accurately, consistently, and safely, using only approved internal information.
+They need an **AI assistant** that can answer these questions accurately, consistently, and safely, using only approved internal information.

 ### Actions <a name="overview-actions"></a>